celashi/mp4TOmp3/README.md

+## CHANGELOG
+Version 5 unlocks the ability to use multiple threads and multiple cores, providing super-fast conversion capabilities.

 # MP4 to MP3 Converter

 This script converts all MP4 files in a specified folder to MP3 format using the ffmpeg library.
 It provides a simple and efficient way to convert multiple MP4 files to MP3 files in bulk.